Marco-Maqueda/Marco-Maqueda/README.md

 # Hi, I'm Marco Maqueda!

-**B.Sc.
-Computer Science & Mathematical Engineering · Francisco de Vitoria University · Class of 2028**
+**Double B.S.
+Mathematical Engineering + CS&E · Francisco de Vitoria University · Class of 2028**

 Student at the intersection of computer science and mathematical engineering.
 I work at the lower levels of the stack — systems security, language design, and runtime analysis —